Category :

 構造や開口部、家具、仕上げなど建物を構成する要素をそれぞれ独立して扱う事でライフステージ毎に使われ方の変わっていく住宅の可変性を探る新たなプロトタイプとしたい。敷地裏手には残地として残された手付かずの傾斜地があり、今後そちらにも生活の場を広げる予定である。作り手でもある施主がライフステージ毎に家族それぞれの居場所をつくり替えながら、新たな暮らしを作り出していくことだろう。

-The site was developed about 20 years ago by cutting a slope at the foot of the mountain.
-It is tangent to the road at the B1F where there is a garage, and there is a flat area built on top of the garage.
-The site has different elevations on the all sides from each of the neighboring properties, and the view of the Takasaki City can be seen from the height of the second floor on the north side.
+This is the designer’s own residence, located on a site between central Takasaki and Mt.
+Kannon in Gunma Prefecture.
+The site was developed about 20 years ago by cutting into the slope at the foot of the mountain.
+It connects to the road at the basement level, where a garage is located, with a flat area created on top of the garage.
+Each side of the property has a different elevation from its neighbors, and from the second floor on the north side there is a view overlooking Takasaki City.